Can Bullying Cause Anxiety Disorders?

 • Panic Attacks or Disorder

-Anxiety becomes a disorder if you are feeling intensely worried or fearful the majority of the time, and for an extended period of time.
-This is the most common form of anxiety and someone suffering with GAD may be inundated with worries and fears that distract them from their everyday lives.
-Anxiety can then have an impact on relationships, the ability to go to school or hold down employment, energy levels, concentration levels and sleep.
+Anxiety becomes a disorder when we are feeling intensely worried or fearful the majority of the time, and for an extended period.
+This is the most common form of anxiety, and someone suffering from GAD may be inundated with irrational worries and fears that distract them from their everyday lives.
+Anxiety can then have an impact on relationships, our ability to go to school or hold down employment, energy levels, concentration levels and even sleep.

-As a result of being bullied, you may have a constant dread that something else bad will happen to you.
-This may have an impact on their behaviour which could possibly make you more vulnerable to future bullying.
+As a result of being bullied, we may have a constant dread that something else bad will happen to us.
+This may impact our actions and behaviour, which could make us more vulnerable to future bullying and lead us to avoid situations, such as school or the workplace.

-Social anxiety is an overwhelming feeling of intense fear and self-consciousness about being around other people.
-You may be worried that you will be ridiculed or humiliated or do something or act in a certain way that is embarrassing when in front of others.
-As a result, you may avoid public places or social gathering as you have an excessive fear of being judged or criticized.
+Social Anxiety Disorder is an overwhelming feeling of intense fear and self-consciousness about being around other people.
+We may worry that we will be ridiculed or humiliated, or do something that will lead to judgment, or act in a way that is embarrassing in front of others.
+As a result, we may avoid public places or social gatherings as we have an excessive fear of being judged or criticised.

-Victims of bullying may develop a social anxiety disorder, especially if you were repeatedly shamed or publicly humiliated, and may believe that the humiliation and embarrassment you experienced previously will happen repeatedly.
+Victims of bullying may develop a social anxiety disorder, especially if they are repeatedly shamed or publicly humiliated, and often believe that the humiliation and embarrassment they experienced previously will happen repeatedly.

 Post Traumatic Stress Disorder (PTSD)